rackerlabs/design-system/_docs/style/text-conventions/date-time.md

 ---
-title: Date and time
+title: Date and Time
 layout: docs
 parent: Text Conventions
 category: Style
 usage: |
-  Rackspace is a global company, so it is critical to ensure that we represent time as clearly and consistently as possible to our customers.
+  Rackspace is a global company, so it is critical to ensure that we represent date and time as clearly and consistently as possible to our customers.
 resource: false
 status: complete
-last-modified: 2018-06-18
+last-modified: 2018-06-21
 ---

 {% include toc.html %}